This post was updated in December 2019.

 ONE LAST THING

-Like many others before me, I found this series and this world utterly compelling.
+Like many others before me, I found this series, and this world utterly compelling.
 It’s very complex, and not for everyone.
-But, if you like your fantasy worlds adult, realistic, sarcastic, and rough around the edges, this is perfect.
+But, if you like your fantasy worlds adult, realistic, sarcastic, and rough around the edges, it’s perfect.